poojahooda22/motion-website/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with
+This template provides a minimal setup to get React working in Vite